tektechnologies/Instructor-Prep/201/class-07.md

 - html Tables
 - google fonts

-## Code Review
+- Code Review

 - This weeks project is meant to take all week
-- with new implementations to our problem domain,
+- with new implementations to our problem domain
 - we will look at the code possibly refactor some code
-- What was the one thing that you found hardest,
+- What was the one thing that you found hardest?

 - Code review topics
     1. How to do cookies per hour at each location.